HarryXiong24/HarryXiong24.github.io/src/en/article/recursion.md

 2. Second, find out the terminal conditions.

-It is easy to know that if current node is null, the length will be 0 at this time.
+It is easy to know that if the current node is null, the length will be 0 at this time.

 ```ts
 function reverseList(head: ListNode | null): ListNode | null {